LennardF1989/BF2042-Portal-Docs/docs/snippets/GetPlayersonSpecificTeam.md

 # Example uses
 Please note that these are just snippets.
 If you intend to use them they may need to be modified to fit your use case.
 These are provided as is.

+## Example 1
-- Force deploy all dead players if all players on team 1 have died/are dead.
+Force deploy all dead players if all players on team 1 have died/are dead.

 ```blocky
 <block xmlns="https://developers.google.com/blockly/xml" type="modBlock" id="^15vAkBG@_ba7/8zyu60" deletable="false">